 Authors: Flyboy Wakesurf

-For our mobile enabled friends here is a link to that honeycomb flexural test.
+For our mobile enabled friends, here is a link to the Stalled Revolution video.

 Back to Arlie for a minute, she describes the Stalled Revolution, twenty years ago, as: women have fully entered the full-time labor force, increasingly in male-dominated fields, yet men have not comparably shifted into female-dominated fields or responsibility for household labor and childcare.

 One of her major ideas revolves around how feelings are socialized, or learned behaviors.
 Apart from what we think a feeling is, Hochschild asserts we have ideas about what it should be.
 We say, “You should be thrilled at winning the prize” or “you should be furious at what he did.”
 We evaluate the fit between feeling and context in light of what she calls “feeling rules,” which are themselves deeply rooted in culture.
 In light of such feeling rules, we try to manage our feelings, we try to be happy at a party, or grief-stricken at a funeral.
 In all of these ways our experience of an interaction, our definition of feeling, our appraisal and management of feeling is social or learned.